EvanHerman/timeline-express/readme.txt

 We have changed the priority parameter on the custom post type register function, which was causing conflicts on certain user sites.

 = 1.0.4
 We have now included Chinese language translation (zh_CN) - thanks goes to <a href="http://www.vahichen.com" target="_blank">Vahi Chen</a>.
-We have also made a few adjustments to the style decelerations of the timeline content and title on the front end.
+We have also made a few adjustments to the style declarations of the timeline content and title on the front end.

 = 1.0.3 =
 * Included new function to retain formatting in the announcement excerpt in the timeline (te_wp_trim_words_retain_formatting())